Last Updated on by Admin

 - Enable time lapse for Astrophotography (under Advanced)

 Again, doing these did not solve the Google Pixel overheating problem completely for every model.
-A colleague uses a Pixel 3, and it still pops up an error at random.
+A colleague implemented the above hacks in her Pixel 3, and the “overheating “Phone is getting warm” notification still pops up an error at random.
 But it is nowhere as bad as it used to be before applying the above modifications.
 Feel free to try out the above settings for yourself and see if it makes a difference.
 If it works for enough people, at least, we’d have given Google an idea of where to look to fix the underlying problem.

 For now, it is a relief that I am able to use the Pixel 5a 5G without feeling like I am carrying a hot plate around.
-If there is anything you have done to successful get your Pixel smartphone to not warm up so badly, do share.
+If there is anything you have done to mitigate or completely fix the Google Pixel overheating issue, do share.
 Lastly, if you are interested, please see my Google Pixel 5a 5G review.